robw4/robw4.github.io/index.md

 ### Vim
 Over the lockdown vim and vim
- plugins which have since become a key part of my workflow over the last year as all work has gone remote.
+ plugins became a key part of my workflow.
 For anyone who is interested you can find my vim config [here](https://github.com/robw4/vim).